 A dermatologist is a qualified skin specialist who has undergone board certification for diagnosis and treatment of all skin, hair and nail conditions.
 Pediatric dermatology is the diagnosis and management of common dermatological conditions that occur in childhood.

 What are some of the common dermatological conditions that can affect children?
-In this article, we’re going to focus on the treatment and diagnosis of eczema in children.
+In this article, we’re going to focus on the treatment and diagnosis of eczema in children by a pediatric dermatologist.

 1. Know the Location and Type of Eczema